plourenco/website-blog/src/posts/volatile/index.md

 There are two important concepts to achieve in a multi-threading environment:
 **Visibility** and **Atomicity**.

-The `volatile` keyword ensure that updates to a variable are propagated predictably to other threads.[^2] Prevents the compiler from re-ordering instructions (derived from, such as, optimisations) **and** its variable from being cached in registers hidden from other threads. `Volatile` targets
+The `volatile` keyword ensures that updates to a variable are propagated predictably to other threads.[^2] Prevents the compiler from re-ordering instructions (derived from, such as, optimisations) **and** its variable from being cached in registers hidden from other threads. `Volatile` targets